 CARDINALS NOSH

-Duration | 5 Weeks
+Project Duration | 5 Weeks

-Date | Spring 2025
+Project Date | Spring 2025

-Design Goals | My main goals for this project was to create an inviting enviroment for a cardinal, which is a native bird in Ohio.
+An inviting enviroment for a cardinal.
+A native bird in Ohio.
 I chose a contained feeder to keep predators away along with multiple resting areas for the birds to cling onto.

 The northern cardinal is also known as the Ohio state bird and is native to Cincinnati.
 These birds like open spaces rather than tight-fitting birdhouses.
 Typically nest in shrubs and stay away from human houses.